Mental health and burnout: a guide for self-employed trades

 Learning from peers can provide practical insights into managing stress and building a successful business:

 - John, a plumber from Manchester: By securing retainer clients and utilising invoice management tools, John reduced his financial stress significantly.
+He also implemented a strict schedule that allows him to spend weekends with family, improving his mental health.

 - Susan, an electrician in Birmingham: Susan joined a local trade group which provided her with networking opportunities and led to a 30% increase in her client base.
+The support from fellow tradespeople helped her develop new strategies for managing difficult clients.

 - David, a carpenter in London: By implementing strict time management techniques, David improved his work-life balance and reduced his burnout symptoms.
+He also invested in ergonomic tools that reduced physical strain, contributing to his overall well-being.

 Effective communication with clients